Kenishi/custom-parse-server/README.md

 * `enableAnonymousUsers` - Set to false to disable anonymous users.
 Defaults to true.
 * `allowClientClassCreation` - Set to false to disable client class creation.
 Defaults to true.
 * `oauth` - Used to configure support for [3rd party authentication](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide#oauth).
+* `sessionLength` - The length of time in seconds that a session should be valid for.
+Defaults to 31536000 seconds (1 year).

 ### Using environment variables to configure Parse Server